 Please remember that this itinerary acts as a framework plan.
 It provides guidance as to our intentions but may not be followed religiously.
 This is an adventure and by definition the outcome is uncertain.
 The leadership team will adapt, flex and change the plan depending on the numerous frictions you may encounter along the way.

 All our expeditions are achievable by people with an active and healthy lifestyle.
-However, it is an arduous expedition that will test you and at times you will be sore, tired, hungry and possibly wet!
-You must be prepared physically and mentally for the expedition and for living in basic conditions for the duration.
+You must be prepared physically and mentally for the expedition.
 Please ensure that you train for the expedition and arrive fit and ready to go!
 You will be required to be fit enough for the following.

 Daily activity: varies, up to approx. eight hours.